FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_filesystemRestrictions/t_st_filesystemRestrictions.md

     Example use: Delete a File action of files that match the expression `{s}/*.TXT` will only delete files with TXT extension (uppercase, as defined in the expression) and will not delete files with .txt extension (lowercase, not defined in the expression).

 Click the Save icon (![Save](/Images/SecureTransport/SaveIcon_13x13.png)) in the **Edit** column.
-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> adds the new entry at the top of the list.
+{{< SecureTransport/componentshortname  >}} adds the new entry at the top of the list.
 The status of a new entry is set to Disabled.

 > **Note:**
 >